the-ahuja-lab/ChemicalDice/R-package/README.md

 versatile molecular characterization for downstream cheminformatics and bioinformatics applications.

 ## Overview
-This package provides an R interface to validate, canonicalize, and batch-embed SMILES strings using a remote ChemicalDice server.
-It uses RDKit (via reticulate) for SMILES validation and canonicalization, and streams CSV files to a server for feature extraction.
+This package provides an R interface to validate, canonicalize, and make embeddings from SMILES using ChemicalDice API.
+It uses RDKit (via reticulate) for SMILES validation and canonicalization, and streams CSV files for feature extraction.

 ## Installation